-

 Does the amount rolled over into an ABLE account from a college savings account have to be included in gross income?

-For distributions made after December 22, 2017, the amount rolled over into an ABLE account of the designated beneficiary, or a member of the family of the designated beneficiary, from a college savings account does not have to be included in gross income, unless the amount was previously claimed as a subtraction.
-You must reduce the amount of carryover available by the amount rolled over which was not previously claimed as a subtraction.
+For distributions made after December 22, 2017, the amount rolled over into an ABLE account of the designated beneficiary, or a member of the family of the designated beneficiary, from a college savings account does not have to be included in gross income so long as it falls within the annual limitation.
+Any rollover that exceeds the annual limitation must be added back to income to the extent the contribution was previously subtracted from income for Wisconsin.
+In addition, you must reduce the amount of contribution carryover available by the amount rolled over that was not added back to income, even if the amount rolled over was less than the exclusion.
 The maximum amount rolled over cannot exceed the annual gift tax exclusion under sec.
-2503(b), IRC, for that year.
+2503(b), IRC, for that year, less the sum of all other qualified contributions to the account for the taxable year.

 -